Good morning, NBC News readers.

 "If you did have it, it's the Democrats' fault," he said.

-Purity culture and sexist theology enabled evangelical sex abuse for decades, Linda Kay Klein, author of "Pure," writes in an opinion piece.
+What is TikTok?
+Plus THINK about it Purity culture and sexist theology enabled evangelical sex abuse for decades, Linda Kay Klein, author of "Pure," writes in an opinion piece.
+Live BETTER One fun thing

-A canine coronation: King, a wire fox terrier, won best in show at the annual Westminster Kennel Club dog show.
+King, a wire fox terrier, won best in show at the annual Westminster Kennel Club dog show.
 See photos of some of the other top dogs at the tail-wagging competition.
+King poses after his big win at the Westminster Kennel Club Dog Show.
+Timothy A. Clary / AFP - Getty Images

 Thanks for reading the Morning Rundown.